sunday-hao/sunday-hao.github.io/_pages/about.md

 # 📃Articles
   Not yet :( \
-  But I am actively working on a project related to Gait Recognition instructed by [Prof. Wenxiong Kang](https://yanzhao.scut.edu.cn/open/ExpertInfo.aspx?zjbh=uEEiNVSAKPm0dfrODLtrzQ==  "Prof. Wenxiong Kang"), you can contact me freely if you are interested :)
+  But I am actively working on a project related to Gait Recognition and Knowledge Distillation instructed by [Prof. Wenxiong Kang](https://yanzhao.scut.edu.cn/open/ExpertInfo.aspx?zjbh=uEEiNVSAKPm0dfrODLtrzQ==  "Prof. Wenxiong Kang"), you can contact me freely if you are interested :)

 # 🏅Honors and Awards